oxinabox/oxinabox.github.io/_posts/2019-09-28-Continuous-Delivery-For-Julia-Packages.md

 ## Why do this?

-In enterprise Agile continuous delivery is a well-established practice that you can read a bunch about.
+In enterprise continuous delivery is a well-established Agile practice that you can read a bunch about.
 So I am not going to talk about that here, you can google for it.
 In open-source there are additional advantages: _you avoid annoying your contributors._

-There are few things as frustrating as someone opening an issue on one of my projects that is due to an upstream bug in one of my dependencies, me opening a PR on that package to fix it and getting the PR merged, and me thus considering the issue resolved moving on.
-Only to have a new identical issue opened a few weeks later, because no release has been tagged upstream in 3 months.
+There are few things as frustrating as the following tale.
+Someone opens an issue on one of my projects.
+I determine that it is caused by an unstream bug in a library I am using.
+I fix that bug, and have my patch merged.
+I think all is done and that it will no doubt solved for the end-user shortly.
+A month later someone else opens the same issue on my project.
+Because no release has been made on the library I fixed.
+I have to go back over to the library, open issues nagging them to release.
+Maybe even send a maintainer an direct message.
+Often the reason relates to them thinking another core maintainer wants to hold off (which might be true, for better or worse.)
+By sticking to a policy of continous delivery, this can be avoided.
+It is clear to everyone that when a PR gets made, a release is assumed to be shortly after.

-Your contributors are making PRs because they want the feature/bugfix.
+**Your contributors are making PRs because they want the feature/bugfix.
-You have already indicated you are happy with it by merging, why hold off releasing it to the world?
+You have already indicated you are happy with it by merging, why hold off releasing it to the world?**